yuezunli/celeb-deepfakeforensics/README.md

 ## Download
 If you would like to access the Celeb-DF dataset, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdRRR3L5zAv6tQ_CKxmK4W96tAab_pfBu2EKAgQbeDVhmXagg/viewform) and send it to [deepfakeforensics@gmail.com]().
-The download link will be sent you once the form is accepted.
+The download link will be sent to you once the form is accepted.

 ## Citation
-Please cite our [paper]() in your publications if the DFF dataset is used in your research:
+Please cite our [paper]() in your publications if the Celeb-DF dataset is used in your research:
 ```
 @inproceedings{Li2019celebdff,
 	author = {Yuezun Li, Xin Yang, Pu Sun, Honggang Qi and Siwei Lyu},